nuvo/orca/README.md

     --name <namespace>
 ```

-You can also set the appropriate envrionment variables (ORCA_FLAG, _ instead of -):
+You can also set the appropriate environment variables (ORCA_FLAG, _ instead of -):

 ```
 export ORCA_KUBE_CONTEXT=<kubeContext>